Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Mental Health & Wellbeing Support

-Mental Health & Wellbeing Support for Young People
+Support for Young People

 Schools Mental Health & Wellbeing Policy

-The following example policy has been developed to support Diocesan schools in writing their own mental health and wellbeing policy.
+The following example policy has been developed to support diocesan schools in writing their own mental health and wellbeing policy.
 This example policy has been adapted from The Charlie Waller Memorial Trust Policy Guidance, which is also referenced in the Church of England’s interim SIAMS guidance, Mental Health and Wellbeing: Towards a Whole School Approach in March 2018.

 Mental Health & Wellbeing Policy example policy